wilkie/blog/posts/conference_diversity.md

 for tech events in a [gist found here](https://gist.github.com/4114968).
 Included with this is a simulation experiment that shows just how unlikely the situation that resulted in this conference really is.
 This simulation should affirm the mathematics as well.

+### Blind Review Correlation

+Some have pointed out that comparing the handpicking scenario of BritRuby does not comapre to the blind evaluation presented here.
+However, it does indeed compare.
+If your handpicking process is blind to gender (assuming that intellectual capacities are also gender-neutral) then your process will yield the same gender distribution as a blind review.
+The point is that their process did not do so, and now we can draw valid conclusions about the bias that exists.
+We can now say, "their selection process is biased against women.'
+Furthermore, we can draw some hypotheses that the representation of minorities is also not being considered.
+This is damning.
+We must also conclude that bringing awareness to this issue was correct as long as we suggest that bias should not occur in speaker selection at conferences.